arthurkiller/perfm/README.md

-this is a proformence monitor, and will help u get the proformence infor about your system
+# ProfM
+a golang proformence testing platform

+## Milestone
+* version 0.1
+    support the qps and average cost counting
+* version 0.2
+    add the presur testing feature to support the presure proformence testing